ElektraInitiative/libelektra/doc/dev/iterators.md

-# [CM P0] Replace internal iterators with external iterators (@flo91, @Milangs)
+# Iteration of KeySets

-The internal iterator must be removed and replaced with the external iterator.
+The deprecated internal iterator are removed and replaced with external iteration.

 # Interactions with users

 Developers of plugins should already use the external iterators instead of the internal ones.
 However, following functions will be removed:

 ```C
 int ksRewind (KeySet *ks);